wiktorkoscielny/HexForm/README.md

 ## Additional info

-The application itself may seem overcomplicated, but I focused on the quality of the code, the possibility of development and readability.
-It will be still under development (poor styling, some bugs, many improvements for UI & UX)
+The application itself may seem overcomplicated, but I focused on the quality of the code, the possibility of development, and readability.